 Your kidneys are essential for blood pressure control.
 As blood passes through your kidneys, special cells "measure" blood pressure in the blood vessels leading to your kidneys (renal arteries) and adjust the amount of the hormone renin that they secrete.
 Renin controls the production of two other hormones, angiotensin and aldosterone.
 And these hormones control the width of your arteries and how much water and salt is moved out of the body.
 Both of these affect blood pressure.

-If your renal arteries become narrowed from atherosclerosis (renal artery stenosis), less blood flows to the kidneys, which causes blood pressure to rise.
+If your renal arteries become narrowed from a buildup of fat and calcium (called plaque), less blood flows to the kidneys, which causes blood pressure to rise.

 How is it diagnosed?